10 ways to cut the cost of private health insurance

 10 - Save the premiums

-Finally, you may want to consider cancelling your health insurance cover altogether and putting the money that you save each month into a savings account.
+Finally, you may want to consider cancelling your health insurance coverage altogether and putting the money that you save each month into a savings account.
 The money you save each month will build up over time and you could use your savings should you ever need to seek private health treatment in the future.
 This is perhaps a little drastic and rarely works in practice as most people either forget to put the money aside or find an alternative use for it.
 Cancelling your health insurance altogether should be a last resort and only be considered once you have tried all of our other tips above.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses - Howden Life & Health